 What are gestational diabetes effects on baby?

-Gestational diabetes can have serious impact on the baby if you ignore pregnancy diabetes symptoms.
+Gestational diabetes can have serious impact on the baby if you ignore diabetic signs.

 When mother has high glucose levels, baby may have high insulin levels too, which in turn may lead to low blood glucose levels in the baby after birth.
 This may mean baby needs specialist care in hospital after birth.

 When the mother produces high insulin, baby may grow larger in size than normal making delivery more difficult.